jaericho/jaericho.github.io/_posts/2020-09-10-Web-Redirects.md

 }
 ```

 *I could have combined them all into a single config file but I like the separation.
-I think it's easier to conceptualize the entire process.*
+I think it's easier to conceptualize adding and removing redirects.*

 I'm still not sure if I should use `redirect;` or `permanent;`